Make extra contributions

 As salary sacrifice is not offered by all employers, ask yours if they offer a salary sacrifice option.
 If your employer doesn’t allow this, you can instead make after-tax contributions and advise us of your intent to claim a tax deduction on the contributions.

 You can choose to make voluntary (after-tax) contributions to your super in addition to what your employer contributes.
 Voluntary (after-tax) contributions, which you pay out of after-tax income, are a good way to top up your super.

-There are four easy ways to make voluntary contributions to your Club Plus Super account:
+There are three easy ways to make voluntary contributions to your Club Plus Super account:

 - BPAY®: call Club Plus Super on 1800 680 627 or log in to MemberAccess for your BPAY biller code and reference number.